sensu/sensu-go-workshop/lessons/operator/12/README.md

 ### HTTP + GNU Tarballs + SHA Verification

-Bonsai is a fantastic resource for the [Sensu Community] to discover and share open source Sensu plugins, but Sensu users with security hardening requierments or operate air-gapped infrastructure will need to host their own Sensu assets.
+Bonsai is a fantastic resource for the [Sensu Community] to discover and share open source Sensu plugins, but Sensu users with security hardening requirements or "air-gapped" infrastructure will need to host their own Sensu assets.
 Thanks to the simplicity of the Sensu Asset implementation – it's just HTTP + GNU Tarballs + SHA512 – hosting your own Sensu Assets is easy.

 ### EXERCISE 2: Mirroring Assets